-Epiphany is the 12th day of Christmas and is celebrated on January 6th.
+Epiphany is the 12th day after Christmas and is celebrated on January 6th.
 It is also the end of the long period of the Christmas season.
-On this church holiday, Christians are remembering the visit to baby Jesus by the three Kings or three Wise Men.
-In some parts of the world on this day is the baptism of Jesus remembered.
+On this church holiday, Christians remember the visit to baby Jesus by the three Kings or three Wise Men.
+In some parts of the world, on this day, the baptism of Jesus is remembered.

 Jesus for all people

-Epiphany is seen as the celebration of the revelation of the birth of Jesus to the wider world as the Gentiles are represented by the Magi or the Kings (Matthew 2:1–12).
-They were from a country far away, but in this story, it’s a clear hint that Jesus will bring all people together.
+Epiphany is important.
+Here you see that the birth of Jesus is significant for the wider world.
+The gentiles are represented by the Magi or The Three Kings (Matthew 2:1–12).
+They were from a country far away, but in this story, it’s a clear hint that Jesus brings all people together (wow!)

 The story of the Magi from the East

-In the story, Magi from the East are following a star to Jerusalem, where they asking Herod what he knows about a newly born ‘King of the Jews’.
-That doesn’t sound good for this King, it easily sounds like a challenge for his kingship.
-He asks advice from the priests to learn more about old prophecies.
+In the story, Magi from the East are following a star to Jerusalem, where they ask Herod what he knows about a newly born ‘King of the Jews.’
+That doesn’t sound good for this King, and it looks like a challenge to his kingship.
+He asks advice from the priests to learn more about old texts from the prophets.
 They relay a prophecy that the Messiah will be born in the city of Bethlehem.
-Herod sends the Magi there and urged them: ‘Go and search carefully for the child.
-As soon as you find him, report to me, so that I too may go and worship him.’
+Herod sends the Magi there and urges them: ‘Go and search carefully for the child.
+As soon as you find him, report to me so that I too may go and worship him.’
 The wise men — Gaspar, Melchior, and Balthasar — eventually find Mary and her son, Jesus, to whom they bow and worship.
 The Magi give Jesus gifts of gold, frankincense, and myrrh, and then return home, for a dream warned them for the king and told them to bypass Herod.

 Baptism of Jesus